xotypeco/big_shoulders/README.md

 added Optical Size axis, so the family is now 16 fonts: Big Shoulders Text (in 8 weights) and Big Shoulders Display (in 8 weights).

-the family name is Big Shoulders; styles appear in a style submenu with text and Display interleaved.
+the Variable Font family name is Big Shoulders; styles appear in a style submenu with text and Display interleaved.

+the OTF and TTF family names are split into Big Shoulders Text and Big Shoulders Display; you’ll see both with an 8-weight submenu, from Thin to Black.

 updated as of 06/11/2019